dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

 on observing the integral of the of liquidity movements between major nodes in the graph of economic players and various aggregates of this.

-From a systems theory approach, these potential connections for capital exchange are like circuits, through which is established natural, balance-restoring feedback loops via potential global economic liquidity/wealth transfers.
+Taking a systems theory approach, these potential connections for capital exchange are like circuits, through which is established natural, balance-restoring feedback loops via potential global economic liquidity/wealth transfers.
 Neighborhoods of the global